Artwork by Clinton McKay

 It makes you feel weak, predictable, ugly even—not the boy himself but the fact that he exists, the fact that the way he acts sometimes should make you want to stomp your foot and fume, but all the same, whenever you're with him, all you really want to do is start singing.

-He's got a girl that he loves, and she lives three states away, and he says she's like a hurricane.
+He's got a girl he loves, and she lives three states away, and he says she's like a hurricane.
 You aren't sure what simile he'd use to describe you, but you suspect it'd be a little less wanted and a little more suffocating, a little less rosebuds and a lot more Creeping Charlie.

 Finish the season of Supernatural.
 Don't change out of your pyjamas.
 Toss your phone under your bed so you don't have to worry about texting anyone back.
 Get really irrationally sad thinking about the season finale, sadder than you probably have the right to be, considering the fact that it's a TV show and none of these people are real, but you justify it because you love those heroic, flawed, fictional brothers so much, perhaps more than you love yourself, and that's starling but not foreign, surprising but not totally unexpected.